maxhumber/DE4DS/README.md

-### Data Engineering for Data Scientists
+### ⭕️ Data Engineering for Data Scientists

-Materials for the O'Reilly Live Online Training.
+Materials for the O'Reilly Online Live Training.

-Presented by Max Humber on August 6, 2019.
+Presented by Max Humber on October 1, 2019.